OAGi/Score/docs/user_guide/index.rst

 1. `Find a Module Set <#find-a-module-set>`__.

-2. Click on the name of the Module Set to open the “Edit Module Set” page.
+2. Click on the name of the Module Set to open the "Edit Module Set" page.

 Create a new Module Set